"ONE PILOT'S STORY" ARCHIVES

 Looking Good on the Outside By Tom D.

-If you are interested in listening on your computer to audio AA presentations by pilots in recovery click on one of the links below or copy/paste in your browser:
+If you are interested in listening on your computer to audio AA presentations by pilots in recovery copy/paste each item of these audio links to your browser and enjoy:

 SANDY B. : http://www.mediafire.com/?291x2w77fcc7bdu

 CREIGHTON P. : http://www.mediafire.com/?fq4sdvsy44vc8wd

 BUZZ A. : http://www.mediafire.com/listen/ub7jvuy2beouk4v